lambdaclass/concrete/docs/bugs/058_proof_by_without_fingerprint_never_stales.md

 branch therefore compares the current fingerprint with itself: always equal, never stale.
 The comment describes the mechanism accurately but treats it as an implementation note rather than the hole it is.

+## Why the state is `unbound` and not `stale`

+`stale` asserts that a recorded subject and the current body disagree — the renderer says "the body changed".
+For these links nothing changed and nothing was ever recorded, so reporting `stale` would state a fact not in evidence. `unbound` is its own `ObligationStatus`/`ProofState`, its own ledger kind (`unbound_proof_link`), and its own report block.
+Ordering matters: unbound is decided BEFORE staleness, because with no stored subject the staleness comparison is the body against itself.

+Kernel replay accepts unbound links deliberately (`check-proofs` used to skip anything not proved-or-stale).
+Replay is how such a link would earn a subject;
+excluding it would leave no path from unbound to bound.

+## A trap this bug set for its own investigation

+`--report check-proofs` is invocation-sensitive.
+Run from inside an example's directory it reported `0 verified, 11 failed` with `theorem_lookup` errors for `examples/hmac_sha256`; run from the repository root, `11 verified, 0 failed`.
+The first result nearly became a report that the flagship's proofs do not verify.
+All twelve named theorems exist in `proofs/Examples/HmacSha256/Proofs.lean`.

+The lesson generalizes to the fix: a verdict that depends on the working directory and leaves no artifact is an observation, not a receipt — and a fingerprint recorded from an observation is the same unfounded claim this bug is about, one level up.
+Backfilling therefore waits on a receipt that ties theorem, body digest, and toolchain together.

 ## Candidate fix